xsolla/xsolla-launcher-build/README.md

 cdn_network_timeout	| Wait time between the download attempts (in milliseconds).
 Recommended ‘30000‘.
 Must be used in pair with "cdn_block_size". cdn_block_size|Bytes in swap buffer.
 Default ‘1048576‘.
 Must be used in pair with "cdn_network_timeout". enable_locate_button | Whether to show the *Locate the game* button for game searching.
-Can be ‘true‘ or ‘false‘. ‘true‘ by default.
+Can be ‘true‘ or ‘false‘. ‘true‘ by default. check_update_interval | The interval for checking game updates availability in milliseconds.
+Default is ‘10800000’.

 <details><summary>Example</summary>